CloudLabsAI-Azure/github-copilot-for-managers/labfiles/exercise1.md

 #### What is GitHub Copilot?

-**GitHub Copilot** is an AI-powered coding assistant developed by **GitHub** and **OpenAI** that helps developers write code faster, smarter, and with fewer errors.
+**GitHub Copilot** is an AI-powered coding assistant developed by GitHub and OpenAI that helps developers write code faster, smarter, and with fewer errors.
-It works directly inside popular development environments like **Visual Studio Code**, **Visual Studio**, **Neovim**, and **JetBrains IDEs**, offering **context-aware code suggestions, explanations, and completions** in real time as developers type.
+It works directly inside popular development environments like Visual Studio Code, Visual Studio, Neovim, and JetBrains IDEs, offering context-aware code suggestions, explanations, and completions in real time as developers type.

-Copilot has evolved from being a simple autocomplete tool into an **AI pair programmer** that assists across the entire software lifecycle from writing code to fixing bugs, writing tests, and even explaining complex code logic.
+Copilot has evolved from being a simple autocomplete tool into an AI pair programmer that assists across the entire software lifecycle from writing code to fixing bugs, writing tests, and even explaining complex code logic.
-It leverages **large language models (LLMs)** trained on billions of lines of code, enabling it to understand natural language prompts and generate corresponding code suggestions instantly.
+It leverages large language models (LLMs) trained on billions of lines of code, enabling it to understand natural language prompts and generate corresponding code suggestions instantly.

 #### Why It Matters for Managers and Sales Teams

-GitHub Copilot is not just a developer productivity tool, it’s a **strategic enabler** that transforms how teams deliver software and how organizations measure **engineering efficiency, speed, and innovation**.
+GitHub Copilot is not just a developer productivity tool, it’s a strategic enabler that transforms how teams deliver software and how organizations measure engineering efficiency, speed, and innovation.

 ##### For Managers
-Copilot provides visibility into how AI can drive measurable performance gains across teams, **reduced development time, faster onboarding, and improved code quality**.
+Copilot provides visibility into how AI can drive measurable performance gains across teams, reduced development time, faster onboarding, and improved code quality.
-With **Copilot usage reports** and **Power BI analytics**, managers can make **data-driven decisions** to scale AI-assisted development effectively across their organization.
+With Copilot usage reports and Power BI analytics, managers can make data-driven decisions to scale AI-assisted development effectively across their organization.

 ##### For Pre-Sales & Sales Teams
-Copilot becomes a **business differentiator**.
+Copilot becomes a business differentiator.
-It allows pre-sales engineers to demonstrate tangible customer outcomes such as **faster feature delivery, reduced backlog, and improved developer satisfaction**.
+It allows pre-sales engineers to demonstrate tangible customer outcomes such as faster feature delivery, reduced backlog, and improved developer satisfaction.
-The metrics derived from usage and productivity analysis can be turned into **compelling ROI stories and customer success cases** that strengthen business conversations.
+The metrics derived from usage and productivity analysis can be turned into compelling ROI stories and customer success cases that strengthen business conversations.

 #### How GitHub Copilot Helps Organizations